Table of Contents

 Made in the UK

-All our products are proudly made in the UK.
-This ensures that we adhere to the most stringent safety and manufacturing protocols.
-Unlike products sourced from regions with laxer oversight, our Berberine Capsules 500mg are produced in facilities that meet BRC (HACCP) standards, ensuring every capsule is free from unwanted contaminants that could cause side effects like skin rashes or unusual odors.
+Our products are made in the UK, adhering to stringent safety protocols.
+Our Berberine Capsules 500mg are produced in facilities meeting BRC (HACCP) standards, ensuring they are free from contaminants that could cause unusual odors or side effects.

 Third-Party Testing

-Transparency is one of our core values.
-We encourage all our customers to verify lab results.
-By using independent third-party testing, we can guarantee that what is on the label is exactly what is in the bottle.
-This reduces the risk of consuming fillers or heavy metals that could negatively impact your health or your natural scent.
+We encourage customers to verify lab results.
+Independent third-party testing guarantees that the purity matches the label, reducing the risk of consuming fillers or heavy metals that could impact your natural scent.

 How to Support Your Metabolic Health Without the Stress